techgnosis/tanzu-gitops/README.md

 * Build trusted Helm charts and images onto your golden image
 * Provide helpful audit information for the images, like CVE scans and open-source licenses
 TAS4K8s:
-* Managed multi-tenancy for small stateless applications too small for a cluster
+* Managed multi-tenancy for small stateless applications too small for a dedicated cluster

 Note: This repo will need some tweaking to work in your environment.
 I tried to keep things as portable as possible but mistakes were made.